DavidMendoza5/ProyectoPizzeria/README.md

 # How does it works
 > This project is basic application for sales of pizza
-> Huastecos Pizza app, import this project in your netbeans projects folder
+> Huastecos Pizza Desktop-app, import this project in your netbeans projects folder
 > and import the database too in mysqlWorkbench or xampp mariadb,
 > this project is not complete, the following points to fix the project are
 # install sql connector